JeremieSiller/ft_containers/README.md

 **Description:**

 The map and set are sorted containers.
-While set sorts the elements by using itself as the keyvalue, map takes a second template paramter as the key.
+While set sorts the elements by using the value as the keyvalue, map takes a second template parameter as the key.
 Both containers usually use a binary search tree (BST) internaly to store all elements.
-In most cases the use tree is a red-black-tree (self-balancing) which I also chose for this project.
+In most cases the used tree is a red-black-tree (self-balancing) which I also chose for this project.
 Instead of allocating everything in one block like the vector does, a BST allocates nodes and links them with pointers.
-To avoid extremly slow insertion and lookup times the BST is red-black-tree.
+To avoid extremly slow insertion and lookup times the BST is a red-black-tree.
 A red-black-tree follows these 5 rules to avoid unbalancing:
 - Every node has a colour either red or black.
 - The root of the tree is always black.
 - a red node cannot have a red parent or red child